-Organizers say that 2.9 million of the 3.1 million tickets have been sold and fans have been waiting outside the FIFA ticketing center hoping scarce tickets become available for top games.
+Organisers say that 2.9 million of the 3.1 million tickets have been sold and fans have been waiting outside the Fifa ticketing centre hoping scarce tickets become available for top games.

 Qatar announced its first arrests of World Cup ticket touts on Monday, with three foreign men detained outside official ticketing centres in Doha.
 No details were given of their nationality. -- AFP